mli/deepnumpy-doc/guide/crash-course/6-use_gpus.md

 ## Next Steps

-Now you see how to train and predict a neural network with DeepNumPy and Gluon.
-You can check the guides to these two frontends: :ref:`deepnumpy_guide` and :ref:`gluon_guide`.
+Now you have completed training and predicting with a neural network by using DeepNumPy and Gluon.
+You can check the guides to these two front ends: :ref:`deepnumpy_guide` and :ref:`gluon_guide`.